WRCW: WKDL

 WKDL was sold to Salem Communications in February 2012 for $10,000.
 This purchase was mainly so Salem could make engineering changes that would allow it to double the daytime power of WWRC (1260 AM, Washington, D.C.) to 10,000 watts.
 To make way for the improved WWRC signal, WKDL's daytime power was reduced from 5,000 watts to 3,000 watts, and a strong directional antenna was designed to send most of the station's signal southwestward, away from Washington D.C.

 WRCW

 On July 23, 2014, the station changed its call sign to WRCW.
 The station served as a southwestern relay of the conservative talk programming on WWRC.
 WRCW continued simulcasting WWRC when it moved to 570 AM in November 2017, ahead of Salem's sale of the 1260 AM facility (now WQOF).

+The Federal Communications Commission cancelled WRCW's license on April 17, 2025.